-The department currently consists of four teaching staff, and we are now seeking to recruit a full-time maternity cover teacher.
-Due to expected future departmental changes, there is also the potential for this to become a full time permanent position.
-The new teacher will be warmly welcomed into what is a fantastic established team, with a real mix of experience and expertise, and an excellent set of results in recent years.
-We have two well equipped Physics laboratories, served by a well-stocked prep room and an excellent technician.
+The department currently consists of four teaching staff, and we are now seeking to recruit a full-time Head of

+Department due to impending retirement.
+The new Head of Department will be warmly welcomed into what is a fantastic established team, with a real mix of experience and expertise, and an excellent set of results in recent years.
+We have three well equipped Physics laboratories, served by a well-stocked prep room and an excellent technician.
 The department has its own bank of laptops, as well as access to the school's suite of dedicated computer rooms.
 We run a number of extra-curricular and enrichment activities including participation in the British Physics Olympiad.

-The successful candidate will find themselves teaching Physics at GCSE and A Level and may also take some Year 7 and 8 Science classes.
+The successful candidate will find themselves teaching

+Physics at GCSE and A Level and may also teach some Year 7 and 8 Science classes.

-We wish to appoint someone who is not only well qualified, most likely with a physics or engineering degree, but who is equally passionate about performing good demonstrations and helping students to carry out rigorous and valuable practical work.
-It is hoped that he or she will be willing to develop and establish new practical activities and demonstrations as well.
+We wish to appoint someone who is not only well qualified, most likely with a physics or engineering degree, but who is equally passionate about performing effective demonstrations and enabling students to carry out rigorous and valuable practical work.
+It is also hoped that he or she will develop and establish new practical activities and demonstrations.